 Net income decreased by \$19.1 million to a loss of \$5.0 million in 2011, compared to income of \$14.1 million in 2010.
-This decrease was the result of a decrease in other investment revenue of \$22.8 million offset by an increase in net investment revenue of \$1.0 million due to the higher amortization of the financing receivables during this period as a result of new investments, and a decrease in other expenses of \$2.7 million as a result of lower compensation expense.
+This decrease was the result of a decrease in other investment revenue of \$9.1 million offset by an increase in net investment revenue of \$1.0 million due to the higher amortization of the financing receivables during this period as a result of new investments, and an increase in other expenses, net of \$11.0 million as a result of a loss from equity method investment in affiliate in 2011 as compared to a gain from equity method investment in affiliate in 2010 offset by lower compensation expenses.